- Weight: 155.6

 A friend said I should just begin the fast again, but I decided not to, now that I had broken it and would have muscle wasting for days before getting back into ketosis and I knew that the first 2 or 3 days were the most taxing.
 I was relieved to wake up and realize it had been a dream.

 I thought I would run out of things to write about and start posting less frequently but after watching a bunch of fasting videos it brought up how people usually gain most or all the weight back after the fast.

 Some weight gain of 5 to 7 pounds immediately after ending the fast is normal because of the added bulk of food gut microbiome and feces.
-Also the microbiota that repopulate the colon weigh around 3 to 4 pounds.
+Also, the microbiota that repopulates the colon weighs around 3 to 4 pounds.
 So you cannot possibly avoid immediate weight gain in the first week or two back to eating.

 Rapid weight loss sends the body into hoarding mode

 One problem seems to be that when you have any kind of dieting or rapid weight loss the body wants to replenish and to slightly lower the metabolism. fasting itself does not seem to lower your metabolism as much as an ultra-low-calorie diet.
 Nutrition Facts on fasting and weight loss shows some evidence for this.

 But when you go back to eating after a diet or a fast your body holds onto every morsel and stores fat more readily.
 The show Biggest Losers demonstrates this powerfully.
 So many people were not able to maintain weight loss after their time on the show ended.
 But they also were not eating huge mounds of fiber-rich foods that were high in nutrients so that may have been part of the problem.